Binghamton-University-Table-Tennis/website/README.md

     $ heroku run python manage.py migrate

 You can now navigate to your brand new URL hosted on Heroku.

+### Additional steps required to Heroku deployment
+You must install 2 add-ons on your app's overview page
+- Heroku Scheduler
+- SendGrid

+#### Heroku Scheduler
+Add the following daily job at 3:30 AM UTC:

+    $ python worker.py

+#### SendGrid
+- Go to Settings -> API Keys -> Create API Key (top right)
+- Provide an API Key Name, allow Full Access, and click Create & View
+- Copy the API Key provided on the screen (Note: This key will not be shown again)
+- Go back to your application dashboard on Heroku and go to Settings -> Reveal Config Vars
+- Add a new key-value pair, where the key is SENDGRID_API_KEY, and the value is the API Key you copied.

 ## To create an admin on Heroku
     $ heroku run python manage.py createsuperuser